 Little is known about why dolphin stampedes happen.
 But we do know that porpoising is the fastest mode of travel for dolphins because there is less resistance in air than water.
 It could be that stampeding dolphins are racing to catch a food source or to meet up with another pod.

-Dana Point has Year-Round Large Whales
+Dana Point Has Year-Round Large Whales

 Dana Point Features a Plethora of Rare Whales and Dolphins

-- Eastern Tropical Pacific orcas: A third group of killer whales seen off the coast of Dana Point does not currently belong to a known ecotype, but instead a population of killer whales known as the Eastern Tropical Pacific (ETP) population.
-ETP orcas are typically prefer warmer waters off of Central America and Mexico.
-They are rarely encountered and not well-studied.
+- Eastern Tropical Pacific orcas: A third group of killer whales seen off the coast of Dana Point Harbor does not currently belong to a known ecotype, but instead a population of killer whales known as the Eastern Tropical Pacific (ETP) population.
+ETP orcas typically prefer warmer waters off of Central America and Mexico.
+They are rarely encountered and not well studied.
 Eastern Tropical Pacific orcas have been observed on multiple occasions preying on dolphins, so marine mammals do make up at least a portion of their diet.

-Dana Point has the Best Small Harbor
+Dana Point Has the Best Small Harbor

-Unlike other Southern California harbors, Dana Point has no towering buildings, oil rigs or large ships that distort a whale watcher’s sense of the pristine and spectacular encounters.
+Unlike other Southern California harbors, Dana Point has no towering buildings, oil rigs or large ships that distort a whale watcher’s sense of the pristine views and spectacular encounters.

-Dana Point has the Best Year-Round Weather for Whale Watching
+Dana Point Has the Best Year-Round Weather for Whale Watching

-Dana Point Provides Abundant Habitats and Nutrition For Sea Life
+Dana Point Provides Abundant Habitats and Nutrition for Sea Life

-Underwater coastal canyons and large kelp beds within a mile of shore provide rich habitats for numerous species of marine life; including the kinds of fish and crustaceans that dolphins and whales love to eat!
+Dana Point whale watching tours put you in the heart of one of the world’s most majestic natural habitats.
+Underwater coastal canyons and large kelp beds are within a mile of the shoreline and provide rich habitats for numerous species of marine life; including the kinds of fish and crustaceans that dolphins and whales love to eat!

 Dana Point Festival of Whales

-Dana Point is home to the world’s first and longest-running annual whale festival.
-Since 1971 locals and visitors have celebrated whales, dolphins, and other marine life with a variety of activities, games, exhibits, presentations, and a parade that emphasize education and environmental responsibility.
+Dana Point Harbor is home to the world’s first and longest-running annual whale festival.
+Since 1971, locals and visitors have celebrated whales, dolphins, and other marine life with a variety of activities, games, exhibits, presentations, and a parade that emphasize education and environmental responsibility.
 Held annually on the first and second weekends of March, the Dana Point Festival of Whales attracts thousands of visitors every year.

 Dana Point is Home to Orange County’s Large Whale Disentanglement Team